Dan-Nolan/Nomad/README.md

 This application includes **contracts** which can be deployed through [hardhat](https://hardhat.org/) scripts.
 These scripts deploy nomad and build all its state and resources.
 Once all dependencies are install you can add a `.env` with a `PRIVATE_KEY` and run these scripts with `npm hardhat run scripts/NAME_OF_SCRIPT.js --network lukso`.
 The contracts can also be tested with `npx hardhat test`.

 The `client` folder contains a react application that runs the main UI.
 To run this UI you can navigate to the `client` folder and run `npm run start`.
-This application also requires both the **Town Square** and **Nomad World** projects to also be running (if you'd like to play the games and transfer the item).
+This application also requires both the **Town Square** and **Nomad World** games be running if you'd like to play the games and transfer the sword NFT between them.

 ### Slide Deck